The Dirichlet Problem for the Prescribed Ricci Curvature Equation on Cohomogeneity One Manifolds: Introduction

-We mentioned above that D.~DeTurck's study of~\eqref{intro_PRC} underlay the discovery of the DeTurck trick.
-In a similar fashion, new knowledge about the solvability of boundary-value problems for~\eqref{intro_PRC} may help answer questions about boundary-value problems for the Ricci flow and the Einstein equation.
-Such questions were studied in~\cite{YS96,MA08,JC09,MBXCAP10,MA12,PG12,AP10} and other works.
+It is worth noting that D.~DeTurck's study of~\eqref{intro_PRC} underlay his discovery of the DeTurck trick.
+In a similar fashion, new knowledge about boundary-value problems for~\eqref{intro_PRC} may help answer questions about the existence and uniqueness of solutions to boundary-value problems for the Ricci flow and the Einstein equation.
+Such questions were investigated in~\cite{YS96,MA08,JC09,MBXCAP10,MA12,PG12,AP10,AP14} and other works.
 A large number still remain open.

-The present paper investigates a Dirichlet-type problem for equation~\eqref{intro_PRC} on $M$.
-Suppose $M_1$ is a connected manifold with $\partial M_1=\emptyset$.
-It will be convenient for us to assume that $M$ is the closure of a domain in $M_1$.
-We concentrate on the case where $M_1$ is a cohomogeneity one manifold and $M$ is contained between two principal orbits.
-Our goal is to prove local solvability and provide a sufficient condition for global solvability of a Dirichlet-type boundary-value problem for~\eqref{intro_PRC} on $M$.
-In order to describe the results, we need to explain our setup more rigorously.
-Consider a compact Lie group $G$ acting on $M_1$.
-Suppose the orbit space $M_1/G$ is one-dimensional.
+Let $M_1$ be a smooth connected manifold of dimension~3 or higher with $\partial M_1=\emptyset$.
+Consider a compact Lie group $\mathcal G$ acting on~$M_1$.
+Suppose the orbit space $M_1/\mathcal G$ is one-dimensional.
 It is then customary to call $M_1$ a cohomogeneity one manifold.
-Such manifolds enjoy numerous applications in geometry and mathematical physics: They helped produce important examples of Einstein metrics~(see, e.g.,~\cite{CB98,ADMW99}).
-They were effectively used in~\cite{ADMW11} to study Ricci solitons.
-For more applications, consult the references of~\cite{CH10}.
-We assume $G$ acts on $M_1$ with the principal orbit type $G/K$ whose isotropy representation splits into pairwise inequivalent irreducible summands.
-This assumption is quite standard; it previously occurred in, e.g.,~\cite{ADMW00,ADMW11}.
-Section~\ref{subsec_assu_alt} discusses an alternative to it.
-In what follows, we suppose $M$ is the closure of a domain on $M_1$ contained between the principal $G$-orbits $\Gamma^0$ and $\Gamma^1$.
-The boundary of $M$ is then equal to the union $\Gamma^0\cup\Gamma^1$.
+Such manifolds enjoy numerous applications in geometry and mathematical physics; see, e.g.,~\cite{LBB82,CB98,ADMW99,ADMW11} and the references of~\cite{CH10}.
+In what follows, we suppose $M$ is the closure of a domain on $M_1$ contained between two principal $\mathcal G$-orbits.
+The boundary of $M$ is then equal to the union of these orbits.
+It will be convenient for us to assume that the tensor field $T$ introduced above is defined on all of~$M_1$, not just $M$.
+The purpose of the present paper is to study the global and local existence of solutions to a Dirichlet-type problem for equation~\eqref{intro_PRC} on $M$.
+Our main results are stated as Theorems~\ref{thm_main},~\ref{thm_loc_ex_int} and~\ref{thm_loc_ex_bdy}.

-The main results of the present paper are Theorems~\ref{thm_loc_ex_int}, \ref{thm_loc_ex_bdy}, and~\ref{thm_main}.
-Let us briefly describe them.
-Assume the tensor field $T$ is $G$-invariant and positive-definite (actually, we can replace the latter assumption with a substantially lighter nondegeneracy-type assumption).
-Consider a principal $G$-orbit $\Gamma^\tau$ lying in the interior of $M$.
-Theorem~\ref{thm_loc_ex_int} establishes the existence of a $G$-invariant solution to~\eqref{intro_PRC} on a neighbourhood of $\Gamma^\tau$.
-We explain in Proposition~\ref{prop_local_ex} what data is needed to determine such a solution uniquely.
-The reader will find related material in~\cite{MAMH08,AP11}.